5 Sesame Street Lessons We Need Again As Adults

 1. Put Down the Ducky if You Want to Play the Saxophone

 On Sesame Street, when muppet Ernie wants to play the saxophone, he learns he has to put his rubber ducky down before he can pick up the sax.
-It’s a lesson most adults can learn from, too: If you want to try something new and exciting, you might need to set down something that’s holding you back.
+It's a lesson most adults could benefit from: If you want to try something new and exciting, you might need to set down something that's holding you back.
 Want to write that book, or start that new business venture?
-First, let go of fears that you can’t do it.
-It’s a lesson that also applies to relationships, too.
+First, let go of fears that you can't do it.
+It's a lesson that applies to relationships, too.
 Want to reconnect with an old friend or an estranged child?
-Maybe it’s time let go of old feelings or disagreements in order to pick up the relationship again.
+Maybe it's time let go of old feelings or disagreements in order to pick up the relationship again.